 Where: Flushing – 38-06 Prince St. / East Village – 11 E. 7th St. / Hell’s Kitchen – 368 W. 46th St.

 ICHIRAN is the world’s leading expert in Tonkotsu Ramen.
 The classic Tonkotsu broth is made with pure filtered water and pork bones and is rich in natural collagen.
 This family-owned business started out as a simple ramen stall in 1960 and has since grown to have 83 locations throughout Asia and 3 in NYC.
 Their solo dining booths are designed in a way so guests can focus solely on their ramen to savor the full dining experience.

 Where: Williamsburg – 374 Johnson Ave. / Midtown – 132 W. 31st St. / Times Square – 152 W. 49th St.

 4. noreetuh, East Village

 Michelin-recognized modern Hawaiian restaurant noreetuh serves dishes with influences from Asia and the Pacific Rim.
 Designed by Hawaiian-native Executive Chef-Partner Chung Chow, the menu features delicious dishes such as a wide selection of musubi, a popular Hawaiian snack made with rice and various ingredients and wrapped in a sheet of nori seaweed, Kimchi Fried Rice, and Sea Urchin Cavatelli.
-Through May 31 they are donating 15% of sales from their Chow Noodles to Heart of Dinner, a non-profit that delivers weekly care packages to Asian Elders to help fight food insecurity within the community.

 Where: 128 1st Ave.